Rafał Gaweł

 Rafał Gaweł is the founder of the Racist and Xenophobic Behaviour Monitoring Centre (Ośrodek Monitorowania Zachowań Rasistowskich i Ksenofobicznych OMZRiK), a Polish anti-racism monitoring group.
 In 2019 he was sentenced to a two-year prison term.
 Gaweł was awarded temporary political asylum on 30 September 2020 in Norway.
 The asylum was granted for three reasons: the lack of the possibility of a fair trial, the lack of Polish authorities' control of extreme-right militias, and the criminal case against him appearing to constitute political persecution by Polish authorities.
 The granting of political asylum to European Union (EU) citizens in EEA member states was rare as of 2020.

 Theatre and OMZRiK

 Gaweł is known in Białystok, a city in Poland near the border with Belarus, as the director of the ThreeRivers Theatre (Teatr TrzyRzecze) and as the founder and head of the Centre for Monitoring Racist and Xenophobic Behaviour (Ośrodek Monitorowania Zachowań Rasistowskich i Ksenofobicznych OMZRiK), a Polish anti-racism monitoring group.

 OMZRiK monitored crimes involving racist motives and submitted legal cases against them.
 In 2017, OMZRiK lodged 45 legal cases of this sort.
 Gaweł stated that the Prosecutor's office was unhappy to receive the complaints.

 One of OMZRiK's cases that achieved major media interest was related to a prosecutor, Dawid Roszkowski, who refused to carry out prosecutions for use of the swastika on the grounds of its use in Hinduism.
 Roszkowski's superior was fired.
 Roszkowski was later promoted to head of the South Białystok Prosecutor's Office.

+Other activism

+Gaweł submitted a legal case, including a "subsidiary indictment" in November 2021, against twelve politicians, including ministers at the time Piotr Gliński and Mariusz Błaszczak, and members of the European Parliament (MEPs) Beata Mazurek, Tomasz Poręba, Beata Kempa, and Patryk Jaki, accusing them of violating Polish hate speech laws in the leadup to the 2018 Polish local elections by disseminating a video encouraging Islamophobia.
+On 9 November 2023, the European Parliament lifted the parliamentary immunity of the four MEPs, allowing the prosecution to proceed.